Psychotherapy and Counselling in Walthamstow, North East London

 A psychoanalytic approach starts from a place where we might not know why we are struggling or feeling the way we are or why we are stuck in repeating patterns of behaviour which we know to be unhelpful.
 All we know is that they leave us feeling sad, confused, lonely, depressed or generally miserable.
 By carefully listening to and teasing out some of our inner thoughts, feelings, associations or even dreams, we can begin to piece together and make conscious, some of these thoughts, feelings and behaviours that create our distress.
 Having brought these into conscious awareness, we then have the opportunity to reflect on them and think more clearly about how we wish to move forward.
 This often involves taking a step back and looking in on the situation to gain a different perspective, or challenging some of these automatic feelings or beliefs that have becomes such a normal part of our lives.
-As the therapy progresses, hopefully our feelings about ourselves, our situation and the people important to us will begin to feel less conflicted, more resolved and we can live with greater contentment and satisfaction.
+This can be a lengthy and sometimes painful process as we surf feelings that may have been buried for a long time.
+Nevertheless, as the therapy progresses, hopefully our feelings about ourselves, our situation and the people important to us will begin to feel less conflicted, more resolved and we can live with greater contentment and satisfaction.

 The Importance of Attachment

 I believe that attachments in our life shape our individual growth and emotional development.
 The may include attachment to our family, our friends, our colleagues, our neighbourhood or our wider culture.
 When this network of attachments is secure, loving, consistent and predictable, we develop an emotional security that allows us to cope with the inevitable challenges life throws at us.
 However, when we are subject to inconsistent, traumatic or neglectful relationships, this undermines our emotional security and we may struggle to cope with life.